 Saintsbury Winery was founded by Richard Ward (died in 2017), and David Graves in 1981.
-Incidentally they both met during their graduate studies in Enology at UC Davis while taking a brewing class together and is where they made their first non commercial wine (a Santa Barbara grown barrel fermented Riesling).
-Fate sometimes works its magic – David had a biology degree from UC Santa Cruz and Richard had an engineering degree and both were pursuing careers in the wine industry.
+Graves was born and raised in the San Francisco Bay Area.
+Graves ran for 1st District Napa County Board of Supervisors in 2022.
+The winery continues to be family owned and operated.
+Both Graves and Ward met during their graduate studies in Enology at UC Davis while taking a brewing class together and is where they made their first noncommercial wine (a Santa Barbara grown barrel fermented Riesling).
+And both shared a love of Burgundian wines.
+Fate sometimes works its magic; David had a biology degree from UC Santa Cruz and Richard had an engineering degree and both were pursuing careers in the wine industry.
+They were only in their late 20s/early 30s when they founded Saintsbury; at that age to have the fortitude to follow through with their vision combined with an entrepreneurial spirit was impressive.

-Before starting Saintsbury, they both gained hands on experience in the industry by working together at several Napa wineries including living together while working harvests at Chappellet and Stag’s Leap Wine Cellars.
-The property where the winery is located was grazing land at the time of their purchase.
+Before starting Saintsbury, they both gained hands on experience in the industry by working together at several Napa Valley wineries including living together while working harvests at Chappellet Winery and Stag’s Leap Wine Cellars.
+The property where the winery is located was grazing land at the time they moved here.
 Besides the estate property, they also own two other vineyards in Carneros and in addition purchase grapes from nearby vintners including from vineyards in neighboring Sonoma County.
-Their first vintages were a 1981 Chardonnay (this paid the bills) and twice as much of a 1981 Pinot Noir which was the varietal they both enjoyed and were most focused on making.
-Their first release was sizable at 2,000 cases.
-Richard and David shared the winemaking duties for the first few vintages but eventually hired a winemaker.
+Their first vintages were a 1981 Chardonnay (this paid the bills) and twice as much of a 1981 Pinot Noir which was the variety, they both enjoyed and were most focused on making.
+Their first release was sizable at 2,000 cases and was made at Pine Ridge Winery.
+Before they built their winery in their current location, they also produced wine in a small building on Ehlers Lane (just north of St. Helena).
+Richard and David shared the winemaking duties for the first few vintages but soon hired a winemaker.

 Today Pinot Noir and Chardonnay form the bulk of their production; they produce a number of different styled wines from both varieties.
-While their estate vineyard (surrounding the winery) is planted to 12 acres, they only use some of this fruit and sell off the rest.
-We were told this vineyard was one of the early vertical trellised vineyards in all of Napa.
+While the vineyard (surrounding the winery) is planted to 12 acres, they only use some of these grapes and sell off the rest.
+We were told this vineyard was one of the early vertical trellised vineyards in all of Napa Valley.
 The majority of their wines are from various sources in Carneros (both on the Napa and Sonoma sides) and other parts of Sonoma County including the Russian River Valley and Sonoma Coast.
+In addition, they sometimes source grapes from other northern California locations.

 There are just a select number of Napa Valley based wineries that we invariably recommend for Pinot Noir lovers – this is definitely one of them.

-The initial reaction of first time visitor’s to the winery is how small the actual winery looks.
+The initial reaction of first-time visitors to the winery is how small the actual winery looks.
 In reality, during the height of their production at least half of their production was at a winery warehouse near the town of Sonoma.
-They no longer make their wine in Sonoma as they have since consolidated their wine making and have downsized production – as of our last update they are producing around 20,000 cases annually.
+They no longer make their wine in Sonoma as they have since consolidated their wine making and have downsized production – as of our last update they are producing around 10,000 cases annually.

-During the height of their production they were producing somewhere over 60,000 cases annually.
-Part of that production was for their Garnet Pinor Noir wines which they sold in 2011.
-Saintsbury was also associated with the Brown Ranch (also in Carneros) for about 20 years having planted and managed that vineyard property – until it was sold in 2013.
+During the height of their production, they were producing over 60,000 cases annually.
+Part of that production was for their Garnet Pinot Noir wines which they sold in 2011.
+Saintsbury was also associated with the Brown Ranch (also in Carneros) for about 20 years having planted and managed that vineyard property until it was sold in 2013.
 In fact, their first vineyard designate Pinot Noir was from Brown Ranch in 1996.

-The winery is located about a 1/2 of a mile from the often super busy Carneros Highway – but a stop here feels worlds away.
-Vineyards surround the winery (mostly Pinot Noir) and a visit is refreshingly always about the wine with no fancy gift shop or fancy artwork, just a simple uncluttered room for tasting wine.
-Weather permitting, a number of small tables and chairs are setup outside in the shade of the trees – this is a nice place to relax on one of those rarer hot Carneros days that this part of Napa sometimes experiences in August or September.
+The winery is located about a 1/2 of a mile from the often-super busy Carneros Highway but a stop here feels worlds away.
+Vineyards surround the winery (mostly Pinot Noir), and a visit is refreshingly always about the wine with no fancy gift shop or fancy artwork, just a simple uncluttered room for tasting wine or seasonal tastings hosted in one of their barrel rooms.
+Weather permitting, a number of small tables and chairs are setup outside in the shade of the trees; this is a nice place to relax on one of those rarer hot Carneros days that this part of Napa sometimes experiences, particularly in late August or September.
+Their wine educators are friendly, knowledgeable and host unscripted and personalized tastings.

-Their wines are categorized into three categories; Appellation wines, Vineyard Series Chardonnay and a Vineyard Series Pinot Noir (vineyard designates).
+Their wines are categorized into three categories; Appellation wines (providing flexibility for some more unusual wines including Cinsault and St. Laurent), Vineyard Series Chardonnay and a Vineyard Series Pinot Noir (vineyard designates).

 Select Wines

-The first vintage of this was in 1989 when an exceptional amount of rain during harvest swelled up the fruit; as a result they needed to find a use for the extra “juice”.
+Their Vincent Vin Gris is a play on words directly honoring Vincent Van Gogh; note the Van Gogh style painting on the label.
+Vin Gris Saignee is a French style of wine made in Burgundy where the juice is bled off before the fermentation actually begins.
+Saintsbury was among the first of the Carneros Pinot Noir producers to make this style of wine.
+The first vintage of this was in 1989 when an exceptional amount of rain during harvest swelled up the fruit; as a result, they needed to find a use for the extra “juice”.
 All the juice for this wine is fermented in barrel.
-The 2007 is a light easy drinking summer type wine with a nice mouth feel and notes of raspberry and strawberry on the palate.
+The 2007 Saintsbury Vincent Vin Gris is a light easy drinking summer type wine with a pleasing mouth feel and notes of raspberry and strawberry on the palate.

-We tried two of their Chardonnays, the 2006 Carneros and the 2006 Brown Ranch.
-The Carneros is unfiltered – during an experiment in the early 1990’s they made both a filtered and an unfiltered Chardonnay and decided they liked the flavor better of the unfiltered one.
-The rather subdued bouquet leads you to believe there may not be much fruit showing on the palate.
-Not true, there are nice fruit driven flavors including pear and citrus.
+During one of our early visits to the winery, we tried two distinctly different Chardonnays: the 2006 Saintsbury Carneros and the 2006 Saintsbury Brown Ranch.
+The Carneros bottling is unfiltered; during an experiment in the early 1990s they made both a filtered and an unfiltered Chardonnay and decided they liked the flavor better of the unfiltered one.
+The rather subdued bouquet leads one to believe there may not be much fruit showing on the palate.
+Not true, there are appealing fruit driven flavors including pear and citrus.
 The Brown Ranch is slightly more complex of a Chardonnay with a creamy textured mouth feel.
-Only the best lots of fruit are used for this wine.
-It shows very pleasant fruit flavors including ripe apple, pear and more subtle citrus notes.
+Only the best lots from their fermentations are used for this wine.
+It shows intriguing fruit flavors including ripe apple, pear and more subtle citrus notes.
 This is our favorite of the two wines.

-The 2015 Saintsburgy Stanly Ranch (a historic nearby ranch originally planted to vines in 1870), Dijon 115 Pinot Noir is fruit forward with pretty aromatics including blackberry, raspberry, plum and subtleties of mocha in the background.
-Fairly soft on the entry but soon packs plenty of flavor.
-Layered with depth, shows both dark and red fruit including plum.
-Very clean finish.
+The 2015 Saintsbury Stanly Ranch (a historic nearby ranch originally planted to vines in 1870), Dijon 115 Pinot Noir is fruit forward with pretty aromatics including blackberry, raspberry, plum and subtleties of mocha in the background.
+It is fairly soft on the entry but soon packs plenty of flavor.
+Layered with depth, this bottling reveals both dark and red fruit including plum.
+The finish is very clean.

 Saintsbury embraces a number of sustainable practices in their winery and vineyards.
-Winery water is recycled, they have implemented insectaries and bird boxes to increase the diversity among the vines, and in 2007 installed almost 7000 square feet of large raised solar panels which support the majority of their electricity needs.
+Winery water is recycled, they have implemented insectaries and bird boxes to increase the diversity among the vines, and in 2007 installed almost 7000 square feet of large raised solar panels in the back of the winery which support the majority of their electricity needs (and also smartly doubles as shade for parking).
+In addition to producing their own wines here, they lease out part of their cellar options to several other small wine brands.
+And Saintsbury was the first Napa winery to sign on with the Porto Protocol, an international group founded and funded by Taylor, Fladgate & Yeatman (Taylor’s Port) in Portugal focusing on raising awareness of climate change and providing and sharing related solutions.

 Hi David,